-Image Gardeners is organized by McEvoy Arts exhibitions and public programs curator Sara Wessen Chang. seen only, heard only through someone else’s description, a related program of short films by and about women and non-binary artists is on view in the Screening Room, guest curated by Gina Basso.
+Image Gardeners is organized by McEvoy Arts exhibitions and public programs curator Sara Wessen Chang. seen only, heard only through someone else’s description, a related program of experimental short films is on view in the Screening Room, guest curated by Gina Basso.

 SELECTIONS FROM THE MCEVOY FAMILY COLLECTION

 “Image gardener” — Neil Evernden, “SEEING AND BEING SEEN: A Response to Susan Sontag’s Essays on Photography,” Soundings: An Interdisciplinary Journal, vol. 68, no. 1 (1985): 80.